deveyNull/TenetsOfCyber/README.md

 # Tenets of the Cyber Domain:

 These are the unsolicited opinions of someone who has never conducted cyber operations with no knowledge of controlled information.
 Take that as you will.
-Feedback appreciated @deevnull.
+Feedback appreciated @deveynull.

 1. Attribution
     1. Attribution, in this very limited dialog, is defined as the ability to identify an action or series of actions as the result of a specific individual or organization that is grounded upon enough evidence to launch a Tomahawk at them.